sarahbethlangley/bro/README.md

 ### Problem Solved

 The purpose of this application is to help salespeople and service technicians locate specific vehicles on or off a dealership car lot.
 When a salesperson has a customer coming in or a service technician needs to do a UCI (used car inspection), sometimes it’s difficult to know exactly where that car is.
 Maybe a salesperson has it out with a customer.
 Sometimes a service technician has it parked out back for two weeks, waiting on a part.
 This application will help employees easily locate a vehicle as either in sales, service, or off-site and allows for further information about where the vehicle is.
-As a ten year veteran of the car business, I can personally vouch for how useful this application is.

 ### Installation